DEPARTMENT OF POLITICAL SCIENCE

 The course explores major contributions to the study of global political economy in order to account for the political determinants and the consequences of international economic relations.
 The origins and evolution of the modern world system, including the current process of globalization and its impact on structures of power are discussed.
-(Not available for credit to students holding WLU credit for PO475, PO497l or PO691g.)
+(Not available for credit to students holding credit for PO475, PO497l or PO691g.)

 The Challenges of the Politics of East Asian Development

 This seminar examines the phenomenon of the state in contemporary East Asia.
 Using a comparative political economy/rational actor perspective, the interactions of (revolutionary or reformist) states and their societies in meeting the challenge of late development are analyzed.
 The People's Republic of China, the Democratic People's Republic of Korea and the Democratic Republic/Socialist Republic of Vietnam serve as referents for revolutionary states; the Republic of China (Taiwan), the Republic of Korea and the Republic of Indonesia serve as referents for reformist states.
-(Not available for credit to students holding WLU credit for PO691b.)
+(Not available for credit to students holding credit for PO691b.)

-Politics and Governance in the European Union
+Politics and Governance Beyond the State

-Conflict Analysis and Management
+Conflict Analysis and Management: Theories

 Studies of selected cases of conflict and management focussing on contemporary international relations.
-(Not available for credit to students holding WLU credit for PO489 or PO617.)
+(Not available for credit to students holding credit for PO489 or PO617.)

 Directed Research I

 Directed Research II